suhasmaddali/suhasmaddali/README.md

 🚕[__Cab Reservation System*__](https://github.com/suhasmaddali/Cab-Reservation-System-)

-* In this project, __database design__ of the cab reservation system was created and analyzed to implement the effective way to storing and retrieving information from the database.
+* In this project, __database design__ of the cab reservation system was created and analyzed to implement the effective way to store and retrieve information from the database.
 * Furthermore, __Flask__ was also used to design and store the data values for storing information about various customers.
-* After successfully __designing__ and implementing the __database design__, focus was placed on building the __UI interface__ so that users could book cars as and when needed based on the __availability of the drivers__.
+* After successfully __designing__ and implementing the __database design__, the focus was placed on building the __UI interface__ so that users could book cars as and when needed based on the __availability of the drivers__.

 ## 🕸🔨My Web Scraping Projects